Afghanada: Awards

 Afghanada won the Canadian Screenwriting Award in the Radio Drama Category from the Writers Guild of Canada in both 2007 and 2008.
-The Remembrance Day Special won a Gold Medal, for Best Radio Drama Special, and a Silver Medal, for Best Writing, at the 2008 International Radio Festival of New York.
+The Remembrance Day Special won a gold medal, for Best Radio Drama Special, and a silver medal, for Best Writing, at the 2008 International Radio Festival of New York.

+MacLellan won the ACTRA Award for Outstanding Male Voice Performance in 2012.

 Merchandising

 The first four seasons of the series have been collected and sold in CD format by the CBC's merchandising arm, CBCShop/boutique SRC.
 However, the final two seasons were distributed exclusively through iTunes.
 All six seasons are available through iTunes.